funkyHat/cloudify-system-tests/README.md

 (also note that I would propose we adopt geokala's updated config parser which supports namespaces, rather than using my outdated clone as-is)

-An option is added to py.test by this suite.
-If you run `py.test --bdd_reporting bdd_example -k-slow` it will print the steps as they are run (note that this is a very rough PoC of this feature and as such is not colour coded or quite as pretty as behave's output.
+I have added hooks to print out cucumber/behave style test output for each step as it is run.
+In order to see it for all the BDD tests use `--capture=no` so pytest doesn't hide it (note that this is a very rough PoC of this feature and as such is not colour coded or quite as pretty as behave's output.
 It could easily be improved upon (see `bdd_example/conftest.py`).

-While BDD allows a much more declarative style of test, which would suit a lot of cloudify's system tests, I think that some tests are clearer written as plain functions, and pytest-bdd would allow us to re-use the same plugins & fixtures across all of the tests.

 ---